vyshnovka/procedural-generation-tool/README.md

-# Procedural Terrain Generation Tool
+# TeraGenera - a procedural terrain generation tool

 It is a (hopefully) powerful software designed to bring virtual landscapes to life.
 It generates a heightmap, followed by a texture, and then creates a painted terrain based on the noise data.